sldimitrov/english_learning_system/README.md

 ## Why writing new words into sentences rather than just the words?
 <img align="right" width=240px height=180px alt="side_sticker" src="https://dana.org/app/uploads/2023/09/qa-what-happens-synapse.jpeg"/>
 It is proven by scientists that if you connect something that is unusual and new for you with something familiar it will let to a neural connection in your brain.
-This is the psihycal description that stays behind the main method we use in this Learning System.
-Put any new word in a sentence that exposes the definition of the current word.
+This is the scientific explanation that stays behind the main method we use in this Learning System.
+Put any new word in a sentence that exposes the definition of the unknown word.
 After the connection happens it become much more easier for you to memorize its meaning.
-Next time you hear or read this word your brain you give you the whole sentence and you with that the definition will pops like a popcorn in front of your frozen face.
+Next time you hear or read this word your brain will give you the whole sentence and with that the definition will pops like a popcorn.

 ## Knowledge stack